Police state: Fictional police states

-Orwell's novel describes Britain under the totalitarian Oceanian regime that continuously invokes (and helps to cause) a perpetual war.
+Fictional police states have featured in media ranging from novels to films to video games.
+George Orwell's novel 1984 describes Britain under the totalitarian Oceanian regime that continuously invokes (and helps to cause) a perpetual war.
 This perpetual war is used as a pretext for subjecting the people to mass surveillance and invasive police searches.
-The novel has been described as "the definitive fictional treatment of a police state, which has also influenced contemporary usage of the term".
+This novel was described by The Encyclopedia of Police Science as "the definitive fictional treatment of a police state, which has also influenced contemporary usage of the term".